MundoAndino Home : Andes Argentina Guide at MundoAndino

 The demand for ipe wood has risen dramatically in recent years, especially in the United States.
 By the 1990s, numerous environmental organizations working on preservation of the Amazon Rainforest reported that about 80% of logging in the Brazilian Amazon was illegal.
 The Brazilian government has confirmed this figure, most notably in a leaked report from the Brazilian Intelligence Agency, in which it was confirmed that five times the amount of wood sanctioned to be cut from legal Amazon concessions was being exported and that numerous staff of the environment agency IBAMA were taking bribes.

-In an October 2001 study for Greenpeace, five companies were reported to be logging illegally for ipe and other hardwoods in the region around Santarem, Para: Cemex Commercial Madeiras Exportacao, Madeireira Santarem (Madesa), Industrial Madeireira Curuatinga, Maderieira Rancho da Cabocla and Estancia Alecrim/Milton Jose Schnorr.
-The bulk of their illegal timber exports from that region went to The Netherlands and France.
+In an October 2001 study for Greenpeace, five companies were reported to be logging illegally for ipe and other hardwoods in the region around Santarem, Para: Cemex Commercial Madeiras Exportacao, Madeireira Santarem (Madesa), Industrial Madeireira Curuatinga, Maderieira Rancho da Cabocla, and Estancia Alecrim/Milton Jose Schnorr.
+The bulk of their illegal timber exports from that region went to the Netherlands and France.

 Nowadays, ipe wood from cultivated trees supersedes timber extracted from the wild.
 As noted above, customers should check for legitimacy of certificates.